jonathanlau/sublime-grunt-build/README.md

 This package enables you to run Grunt.js builds from the excellent Sublime Text 2 editor, with bonus support for build on "Save".

-Modification of Jon Schlinkert's original distribution to address OSX compatibilty issues - keep grunting!<br />
+Modification of Jon Schlinkert's original distribution <b>to address OSX compatibility issues</b> - keep grunting!<br />
 https://github.com/jonschlinkert/sublime-grunt-build

 Quick install